How to destroy a brand in one easy (lazy) step

 This [original article with comments are here] is from June 13, 2008:

 I have a buncha novels on my hard drive that have been sitting around collecting dust since, oh, 1990 some time, I guess.
 In ’93 I wrote one that got me an agent, and another that year that got me a contract—before the publishing company was shut down (because, according to the rumor at the time [get this] it was making too much money and it had been created to take a loss for tax purposes) (remember Kismet?
 Anyone?
 Anyone?
 Bueller?
-Bueller?); one in ’95 that got me an early-Saturday-morning phone call from Harlequin to pleasepleaseplease overnight the manuscript; and a fourth novel in ’98 that got me a different agent.
+Bueller?) [dead link]; one in ’95 that got me an early-Saturday-morning phone call from Harlequin to pleasepleaseplease overnight the manuscript; and a fourth novel in ’98 that got me a different agent.

 In ’95 I wrote my senior thesis; since my major was creative writing and journalism, I wasn’t required to write a paper deconstructing anything.
 Instead, my assigned professor (a Latin professor, no less!) asked me to write 25 pages of a novel.
 When I came back a week later with 100 pages, polished, perfect, she switched gears and asked for me to write a paper describing my creative process.
 She was fascinated with how I’d done what I’d done.